pingcap/tidb-dev-guide/src/understand-tidb/plan-cache.md

 ![plan-cache-execute](../img/plan-cache-execute.png)

+The main function of handling `execute` is `common_plans.go:Execute.getPhysicalPlan()`.

 ## Plan Rebuilding

-A cached plan cannot be reused directly until it is rebuilt.
+A cached plan cannot be reused directly unless it is rebuilt.
 The main goal of rebuilding is to re-calculate the access range.

-For example, if the query is `select * from t where a<?` and its plan is `TableScan`, then when you first `execute` it with `1`, a `TableScan` with range `(-INF, 1)` will be cached, but when you later `execute` it with `2`, the range has to be re-calculated to `(-INF, 2)`, and that is what plan rebuilding does.
+For example, if the query is `select * from t where a<?`, when you first `execute` it with `1`, then a `TableScan` with range `(-INF, 1)` could be generated and cached, and then you later `execute` it with `2`, the range has to be re-calculated to `(-INF, 2)` so that it can read correct data this time, and that is what plan rebuilding does.

 ![plan-cache-rebuilding](../img/plan-cache-rebuilding.png)

-The entry function of plan rebuilding is `common_plans.go:Execute.RebuildPlan`.
+The entry function of plan rebuilding is `common_plans.go:Execute.RebuildPlan()`.

 ## The Parameter Maker